 The Practically Indestructible Garbage Bag

-We are also going add a large box of heavy duty garbage bags to our emergency supplies.
+We are also going to add a large box of heavy duty garbage bags to our emergency supplies.
 The uses for these bags are limitless but what comes to mind first, is using these large bags as a poncho or emergency shelter propped up by sticks or debris.

 It also might be good to have some kitty litter available to throw in the sack after going potty.
 The job of the kitty litter is to reduce odor and make waste disposal and cleanup easier.